-for the year ended March 31, 2010 (thousands of dollars) Transfer to (from) \$ Explanation OPERATIONS AND MAINTENANCE Environment and Natural Resources Forest Management (600) To transfer funding to the Wildlife activity to cover unanticipated costs under Caribou Management Actions, Polar Bear Trade and the Wildlife Act.
+Transfer to (from) Explanation OPERATIONS AND MAINTENANCE Environment and Natural Resources Forest Management (600) To transfer funding to the Wildlife activity to cover unanticipated costs under Caribou Management Actions, Polar Bear Trade and the Wildlife Act.
 Wildlife 600 Funding to cover unanticipated costs under Caribou Management Actions, Polar Bear Trade and the Wildlife Act.
 Wildlife (674) To transfer funding from the Protected Areas actions within the Wildlife activity to create a Land and Water unit within the Corporate Management activity.
 Corporate Management 1,005 Funding for the Land and Water unit within the Corporate Management activity.
+Environment (331) To transfer funding from Environmental Protection and

-Environment (331) To transfer funding from Environmental Protection and Energy Management actions within the Environment activity to create a Land and Water unit within the Corporate Management activity.
-Health and Social Services Directorate 578 Funding for the implementation team associated with the Foundation for Change, an initiative to reform the delivery of health and social services programs throughout the NWT.
+Environment (331) To transfer funding from Environmental Frotection and Energy Management actions within the Environment activity to create a Land and Water unit within the Corporate Management activity.

+Directorate 578 Funding for the implementation team associated with the Foundation for Change, an initiative to reform the delivery of health and social services programs throughout the NWT. ------------- ----- --

 Program Delivery Support (578) To transfer surplus funds associated with the Federal Territorial Health Access Fund (THAF) associated with the Recruitment & Retention Program to the Directorate.
+The THAF funding was fully not utilized as originally budgeted or . the work plan

+THAF funding was fully not utilized as originally budgeted

+under the work plan.

+Municipal and Community Affairs

-The THAF funding was fully not utilized as originally budgeted under the work plan.
-Municipal and Community Affairs Community Operations (525) To transfer funding for the Bundled Water Treatment Plant project approved in 2009-10 Supplementary Appropriation No.2 (Infrastructure) under the Community Operations activity.
-The project budget should have been reported under the Regional Operations activity.
+Municipal and Community Atlan's

+To transfer funding for the Bundled Water Treatment Plant project approved in 2009-10 Supplementary Appropriation No.2 (Infrastructure) under the Community Operations activity.
+The project budget should have been reported under the Regional Operations activity. -- ---

 Regional Operations 525 Funding for the Bundled Water Treatment Plant project approved in 2009-10 Supplementary Appropriation No.2 (Infrastructure).

-Transportation Ferries (151) To transfer savings to the Corporate Services activity to hold funds to help finance a projected shortfall in the Utilities budget.
+Ferries (151) To transfer savings to the Corporate Services activity to hold funds to help finance a projected shortfall in the Utilities budget.
 Highways (150) To transfer savings to the Corporate Services activity to hold funds to help finance a projected shortfall in the Utilities budget.
 Corporate Services 301 Funding transferred in from Ferries and Highways to off set a shortfall in the utilities budget.